Rwanda

 Organizational Forms

-The Organic Law Governing Non-Governmental Organizations (Law 55/2008 of 10/09/2008) defines non-governmental organizations as organizations that are comprised of natural persons or of autonomous collective voluntary organizations whose aim is to improve economic, social and cultural development and to advocate for public interests of a certain group, natural persons, organizations or with the view of promoting common interest of their members.
-In order to make the Organic Law operational, three laws were enacted in 2012, relating to three separate organizational forms:
+The Organic Law Governing Non-Governmental Organizations (Law 55/2008 of October 9, 2008) defines non-governmental organizations (NGOs) as associations composed of natural persons or autonomous, voluntary collective organizations that aim to improve economic, social, and cultural development or advocate for the interests of specific groups, individuals, or the broader public.
+To operationalize this framework, three implementing laws were enacted in 2012, each governing a distinct organizational form:

-Both National and International NGOs must register and then obtain legal personality in order to operate legally.
+Both national and international NGOs are required to register and obtain legal personality in order to operate legally within the country.

 Public Benefit Status